sam-march/Server-Advertising-Community-Bot/README.md

 This is a bot for the the purpose of keeping the server safe and for the moderators to easily carry out their tasks in the Server Advertsing & Community Discord Server.
 The code for this bot is taken from discord.py documentation and YouTube videos for inspiration, and has been coded by sam_march#9999 (Discord tag)

 We want everyone to be able to learn coding, so we have decided to keep this code open-source.
-If you do decide to use parts of this code, you must accredit us in the code, by using comments, and putting Some parts of this code have been taken from the Dark Alley Bot Source Code ©Sam March 2022
+If you do decide to use parts of this code, you must accredit us in the code, by using comments, and putting `Some parts of this code have been taken from the Server Advertsing & Community Bot Source Code ©Sam March 2022`

 Us and We refer to Revision Lounge as a company, unless otherwise stated.
 This has been coded by Samuel March, Developer at revisionlounge.co.uk, and multiple other servers. discord.py is not affiliated with Sam March, and is only a package used to connect to the Discord Bot API